FudaWiki/fudawiki-files/hanafuda/suits/plum-blossom.md

 # Cultural significance
 In East Asia, plum blossoms are among the very first flowers of the year, announcing the end of winter and the start of spring.
 Because they bloom despite the cold, they symbolize endurance in China.
 They are one of the most important flowers in Chinese culture, closely connected with art and literature, which in turn influenced Japanese and Korean art and literature.

-In Japan, bush warblers are also associated with the coming of spring, being known as "bird that announces the arrival of spring" [春告鳥 - *harutsugedori*].
-Bush warblers and plum blossoms are traditionally considered to fit together very well, to the point that "plum blossoms with bush warbler" [梅に鶯 - *ume ni uguisu*] is a saying that means "a great combination".
+In Japan, bush warblers are also associated with the coming of spring, being known as "bird that announces the arrival of spring" [春告鳥, *harutsugedori*].
+Bush warblers and plum blossoms are traditionally considered to fit together very well, to the point that "plum blossoms with bush warbler" [梅に鶯, *ume ni uguisu*] is a saying that means "a great combination".

-In Japanese poetry, plum and bush warbler are both [seasonal words [季語 - *kigo*]](https://en.wikipedia.org/wiki/Kigo) that indicate that a poem takes place in early spring.
-When writing a letter, traditional seasonal greetings for February include "in this season of plum blossoms" [梅花の候 - *baika no kō*], "in this season of plum and bush warblers" [梅鶯の候 - *baiō no kō*], and "as the plum blossom buds expand any time now" [梅のつぼみもそろそろ膨らみ - *ume no tsubomi mo soro-soro fukurami*].
+In Japanese poetry, plum and bush warbler are both [seasonal words [季語, *kigo*]](https://en.wikipedia.org/wiki/Kigo) that indicate that a poem takes place in early spring.
+When writing a letter, traditional seasonal greetings for February include "in this season of plum blossoms" [梅花の候, *baika no kō*], "in this season of plum and bush warblers" [梅鶯の候, *baiō no kō*], and "as the plum blossom buds expand any time now" [梅のつぼみもそろそろ膨らみ, *ume no tsubomi mo soro-soro fukurami*].

 Plum trees are also well known for their fruit, which are used to make [*umeboshi* (pickled plums),](https://en.wikipedia.org/wiki/Umeboshi) a sour and salty staple of Japanese breakfast and lunch.